 The annexation will require capital expenditures for installation of new lights to bring individual areas up to the City's standards.
-Staff estimates of the additional lights needed to bring the area up to City lighting standards are found in the table below, along with estimated costs.
+Based on recent experience staff estimates few additional lights will be desired and estimates are found in the table below, along with estimated costs.
 In recent years these costs have been funded from the County Street Light trust fund.
-Note that quantities are estimated based on experience that many of the potential lights will not be accepted by the residents, power will not be available, etc. In addition the City has begun converting lights to more efficient LED technology and at some point the inherited lights will need to be converted.
-Those costs are also shown in the table below.

-O&M: The City will incur additional O&M costs for the lights that are inherited and for those that will be added to the system.
+O&M: The City will incur additional O&M costs for those that will be added to the system.
 The resulting estimated annual O&M costs are shown in the table below.
 Additional street light oversight should be able to be handled with existing staff.

-Estimated existing lights (assume O&M) Estimated additional lights (LED) Estimated capital for additional lights Estimated capital for conversion of existing lights to LED Total estimated annual O&M 120 10 \$20,000 \$60,000 \$6,500
+Estimated existing lights (assume O&M) Estimated additional lights (LED) Estimated capital for additional lights Estimated capital for conversion of existing lights to LED Total estimated annual O&M 0 4 \$30,000 \$0 \$200